reuben-thomas/fyp-moovita/README.md

 1. Change directory to your cloned path
    - Go to your terminal
    - Type `cd catkin_ws/src/fyp-moovita`

+2. Make the requirements.sh file an executable
+   - Type `chmod +x requirements.sh`

-2. Type `./requirements` to install the required packages
+3. Type `./requirements.sh` to install the required packages

 ### If you already have one of the required packages
 1. Update package list